 Effective as of the academic year beginning in Fall 2018, all degree programs will require the successful completion of courses selected from restricted lists in the following areas.
 All degree programs will include a minimum of one course, at the basic general education level, in each of the areas as described below.
 The Associate in Arts (AA) degree and the Associate in Science (AS) degree will require additional courses in some areas.
-The Associate in General Studies (AGS) may be completed applying either the minimum of one course in each of the areas or following the AA/AS model.
-The area distribution requirements for the AA, AS, and AAS (Associate in Applied Science) and AGS are as follows:
+The Associate in General Studies

+(AGS) may be completed applying either the minimum of one course in each of the areas or following the AA/AS model.
+The area distribution requirements for the AA, AS, AAS (Associate in Applied Science) and AGS are as follows:

-$\mathbf{A}\mathbf{A}$ AS AGS AAS I. Writing 3-4 credits 3-4 credits 3-4 credits 3-4 credits II.
+$\mathbf{A}\mathbf{A}$ AS' AGS AAS I. Writing 3-4 credits 3-4 credits 3 - 4 credits 3-4 credits II.
 2nd Writing or Communication 3-4 credits 3-4 credits 3-4 credits 3 credits III.
 Mathematics 3-4 credits 3-4 credits 3-4 credits 3-4 credits IV.
 Natural Science 7-8 credits 7-8 credits 3 - 8 credits 3-4 credits V. Social & Behavioral Science 6 credits 6 credits 3-6 credits 3 credits VI.
-Arts and Humanities 6 credits 6 credits 3-6 credits 3 credits General Education Elective to reach 30 credits 0 - 2 0 - 2 0-2 or N/A N/A Minimum Credit Hours Required 30 30 18 - 30 18
+Arts and Humanities 6 credits 6 credits 3-6 credits 3 credits General Education Elective to reach 0 2 0 - 2 0 - 2 N/A 30 credits 0 - 2 0-2 or $N/\Lambda$ IN/A Minimum Credit Hours Required 30 30 18 - 30 18